 The information gained from The Global E-waste Monitor each year displays the effect we have on the planet just from producing E-waste.
 The rate at which the world is producing electronic waste is faster than a human can count.
 The counter below from The World Counts displays the estimated amount of E-waste thrown out this year.

 It is important now more than ever to contribute to E-waste solutions such as recycling, reuse, and refurbishment.
-Read more below and find out how you can help tackle the E-waste Crisis.
+Read the S2S Group Sustainability Report to find out what the company does to reduce the impact of e-waste.

 Find out more about WEEE Recycling.